-Achieve Natural-Looking Results for Facial Reconstruction Surgery in Los Angeles
+Achieve Natural-Looking Results for Facial Reconstruction Surgery in Santa Monica

 Mohs surgery, also referred to as Mohs micrographic surgery, is a procedure used to treat skin cancer.
 It is done by progressively removing thin layers of skin containing cancer until the tissue is cancer free.
 The goal within this procedure is to remove as much of the skin cancer, while also doing the least amount of damage to the surrounding tissue.
 This procedure has the highest cure rate, which makes it very effective.